MayarSayed/AutomationTesting/README.md

 * Register with FirstName equals LastName
 * Register with Invalid Mobile Number
 * Register with Invalid Email
-* Register with Tnvalid Password
+* Register with Invalid Password

 ## Running test Cases
 To run all test cases, navigate to `AutomationTesting` directory and run:<br />